-Since the UK voted to leave the EU last month, the resulting pandemonium in British politics has left little room to consider how the referendum result will affect independent film.
-When negotiations eventually turn to arts and culture, it will be crucial to strike a fair deal to ensure the future health of the British film industry.
+Since the UK voted to leave the European Union, the resulting pandemonium in British politics has left little room to consider what impact the referendum result will have on independent film.
+When the negotiations eventually turn to arts and culture, it will be crucial to strike a fair deal to ensure the future health of the British film industry.
 As the UK sets about creating a new identity for itself in Europe and rest of the world, this period of post-Brexit reorientation will amplify the risks British independent filmmakers frequently face.
 Funding, distribution, diversity and brain drain are all common concerns.

 Yet there are also pinpricks of light in the tunnel.
 Brexit does not mean that overseas production companies are going to opt out of Britain’s exceptional crews and resource-rich studios any time soon.
 British independent film could still retain the European Certificate qualification, and independent filmmakers know better than most how to innovate under pressure.
 It is not all doom and gloom, then, but now more than ever it is important that independent filmmakers find ways to make their voices heard.

 Producing independent films is risky, and funding is the main concern for British indies in the interim.
 The UK received over £75m from Creative Europe between 2007 and 2013.
 Applications from UK filmmakers have been welcomed by its European Commission on Education, Audiovisual and Culture for decades; they award an extensive variety of support in areas of distribution, sales, translation, production and training.
 This system of European co-production treaties, enabling British producers to find backing for their films, will be scrapped.
 They will be renegotiated, but quickly coming to a positive arrangement will be paramount.
 Indeed, it is the two-year renegotiation period, rather than the eventual outcome, that could prove more damaging for Britain’s EU-funding avenues.